 The applicant's consultants, Mr. Rittiman and Mr. Powers, have indicated that a drainage system would be necessary, a more costly foundation would have to be built, and a sewage pumping system would have to be installed.
 The applicant's consultants indicate that utilizing the northern end of the parcel as a building site would be problematic because of the higher costs associated with these special building measures.
 Mr. Powers estimates these costs to be \$40,000 to \$55,000, or 26% to 36% of the applicants' building budget.
 The applicants suggest that this added expense makes it infeasible to build a house on the parcel.

-The Commission notes that while this added expense is significant to the applicants, the additional expense does not by itself make building a house in the alternate location infeasible.
+The definition of feasible is provided in Coastal Zoning Code 20.308.045 (F).
+It states "feasible means capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, and technological factors."
+The Commission finds that while this added expense is significant to the applicants, the additional expense does not by itself make building a house in the alternate location infeasible.
 Building a house in this location is still "capable of being accomplished."
 Many of the homes being built in the Mendocino coastal zone have a building budget that exceeds the approximately \$160,000 building budget Mr. Powers indicates the applicants have established for their development.
 Furthermore, the Commission notes that at least a portion of the estimated \$40,000-\$50,000 additional cost that the applicants' agent estimates would be required to build in the alternate location is discretionary.
 In his letter of October 3, 2000, Mr. Powers breaks down the additional costs as follows: